Skip to Main Content

 When deciding who to assign as the list owner, you may wish to consider the following:

 • Anyone with an ORLO profile can be assigned as a list owner.
-An ORLO profile can be created without list publisher permissions, but these are required to edit lists.
+An ORLO profile can be created without instructor permissions, but these are required to edit lists.

 • You may wish to set the course convenor or the administrator as the list owner.